knewplay/course-vex-vrc-in-c/outline.md

 #### Demo

 * We will introduce the main hardware, the "VEX V5 Brain", and give physical demo of its use and features.
+We will show where to find the stored programs you upload, for example.

 ### Subsession 1-2